Ilnarta/Ilnarta/.github/ISSUE_TEMPLATE/bug-report---rapport-de-bug---mod-minecraft.md

 ---

 > WARNING !!!
 Your bug report must contain the information requested below!
-(You can delete the comments if you wish)
+You can delete the comments if you wish (which is after the ">").
+To read the comments go to the "preview" tab.
 > ATTENTION !!!
 Votre rapport de bug doit contenir les informations demandez ci-dessous !
-(Vous pouvez supprimer les commentaire si vous le souhaitez)
+Vous pouvez supprimer les commentaire si vous le souhaitez (ce qui ce trouve après les ">").
+Pour lire les commentaires allez dans l'onglet "preview".

 ### **Describe the bug / Description du bug**
 > A clear and concise description of what the bug is.